18F/Railroad_Retirement_Board_RRB_ACQ/RFI_Draft RFQ.md

 The government reserves the right to review information contained in the contractor Performance Assessment Reporting System (CPARS) (http://www.cpars.gov/), and other applicable government systems in an effort to make an informed responsibility determination prior to award.

-The government will evaluate the submitted quotes against the criteria set forth below and then make an award based on best value using tradeoffs. ~~The government intends to use a phased approach for this procurement as described below.
-The Government may perform a comparative evaluation (comparing offers to each other) to select the contractor that is best suited and provides the best value, considering the evaluation factors in this solicitation.~~ To be considered for award, contractors must successfully pass each phase.
+The government will evaluate the submitted quotes against the criteria set forth below and then make an award based on best value using tradeoffs.
+To be considered for award, contractors must successfully pass each phase.

 Contractors are advised that the technical evaluation factors are in descending order of importance.
 The technical evaluation factors, when combined, are signiﬁcantly more important than price; as non-price factors become closer, price may become more important.